- May 02, 1985

 2015 Sprint Cup Series champion

-In 2016, Kyle Busch remains with Joe Gibbs Racing and continued to race in the Sprint Cup and Xfinity Series with the #18 Toyota.
+In 2016, Kyle Busch remains with Joe Gibbs Racing and continued to race in the Cup Series and Xfinity Series with the #18 Toyota.
 He also put back the number 18 on his Truck Series Toyota in a victorious race at Martinsville.
+In the Cup Series, he was a race winner four times to finish third in the final standings.

 Charity work through the Kyle Busch Foundation